Warriors (novel series): Critical reception

-The first book of the series, Into the Wild, was generally well-received, with reviewers calling it a "spine-tingling", "thoroughly engrossing", and "exciting... action-packed adventure".
-One reviewer praised the authors for "creating an intriguing world... and an engaging young hero".
-However, another criticized the characters and imagined world as being "neither... consistent nor compelling".
+The first book of the series, Into the Wild, was generally well-received, with reviewers calling it a "spine-tingling", "thoroughly engrossing", and an "exciting ... action-packed adventure".
+One reviewer praised the authors for "creating an intriguing world ... and an engaging young hero".
+However, another criticized the characters and imagined world as being "neither ... consistent nor compelling".

 The manga has also earned praise: a reviewer for Children's Bookwatch noted that Into the Woods "ends on a tense cliffhanger, leaving the reader in anxious anticipation for more...
-Into the Woods... is especially recommended for cat lovers everywhere".
+Into the Woods... is especially recommended for cat lovers everywhere."
 Its sequel, Escape from the Forest, was also well reviewed: a reviewer for Publishers Weekly believed that girls would benefit from reading about Sasha leaving the powerful Tigerstar due to his "growing violence".
 The art was also praised, with the reviewer writing that "Hudson's artwork brings Sasha's emotional journey to life, showing each moment of fear, anxiety, contentment, and joy.
-The cat's-eye perspective of many of the panels, in addition, add a dramatic, energizing element to the book".
+The cat's-eye perspective of many of the panels, in addition, add a dramatic, energizing element to the book."
 The reviewer also wrote that "a twist at the end will leave fans eager for the next installment of Sasha's saga", and that the book would appeal to young adults trying to find their place in the world.
 Lisa Goldstein for School Library Journal also gave the book a positive review, writing that the plot would attract new fans and appeal to old fans.
-The reviewer also wrote that "though the cover claims that this is a 'manga', the straightforward illustrations are drawn in a simple, realistic style".
+The reviewer also wrote that "though the cover claims that this is a 'manga,' the straightforward illustrations are drawn in a simple, realistic style."

 The large number of characters involved in the series has often been seen as a negative point; though one reviewer compared the "huge cast" to that of a Greek drama, others wrote that it was "hard to follow" and "a little confusing".
-The characters have also been criticized as being "somewhat flat" and "limited essentially to each individual's function within the clan".
+The characters have also been criticized as being "somewhat flat" and "limited essentially to each individual's function within the Clan".

-As one reviewer put it, the cats in the series are "true to their feline nature", leading some critics to jokingly comment that the books will "leave readers eyeing Puss a bit nervously", and wondering "what dreams of grandeur may haunt the family cat".
+As one reviewer put it, the cats in the series are "true to their feline nature", leading another to jokingly comment that the books will "leave readers eyeing Puss a bit nervously", and wondering "what dreams of grandeur may haunt the family cat".
 However, this realism also means that the series contains a relatively large amount of violence, with one critic stating that it is "not for the faint of heart".
 Several critics have compared Warriors to Brian Jacques' Redwall series, though one commented that it was "not as elegantly written".
 The New York Times called the series a "hit with young readers", specifically because of its "sprawling universe", and the series appeared on the New York Times Best Seller list for a total of 117 weeks, as of 24 November 2013.